amit-sw/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 # NEXT STEPS (Updated: 11/1):

 1) SPIF and Sales Contests:
     a.
-Ask the user to fill out an intake form (Google Form) -- (https://forms.gle/KmKgwZXSj4aR1Pqn8)
-    b.
 Book an appointment with Sales Comp Team using Google Calendar.

 2) Exception request:
     a.
 Ask the user to fill out an intake form (Google Form) -- https://forms.gle/zBp6H4ApLRmAT2Cx8